Sokkeldirektoratet

 Sampling equipment

 (1) A system for direct sampling shall be constructed such that representative single-phase gas samples are transferred to the gas chromatograph.
-The sampling equipment shall include a sampling probe, transfer line and a pressure reduction device with pressure and temperature measurement.
+The sampling equipment shall include a sampling probe, a transfer line and a pressure reduction device with pressure and temperature measurement.
 The equipment shall be constructed such that the sampler can be flushed with inert gas.
-It shall be ensured that there is no leakage between calibration gas and sample.
+It shall be ensured that there is no leakage between the calibration gas and the sample.

 Section 50.